You know the drill. Five at a time, one post a week. Have a good weekend.

 22. The Slap Subway Video Makes It Into the Ranks of NYC Subway Video Infamy

-While New York’s influence in hip-hop has continued to decline these past ten years, it’s influence on World Star Hip-Hop has remained at an all-time high through an endless barrage of subway ignorance.
+While New York’s influence in hip-hop has continued to decline these past ten years, it’s influence on World Star Hip-Hop has remained at an all-time high through an endless barrage of subway antics.
 Everything from fights over spaghetti, fights on Christmas Day, fights with baby carriages, licking shoes, naked racists, fearless rats, and hundreds of other results have kept New York’s relevance in tact.
-Though Slap‘s subway video made it onto more respectable online media outlets like The Village Voice and Huffington Post, the view count (and the fact that it is in the top 10 results when you search “nyc subway” on YouTube) easily earns it respectable placement among the many internet-ized MTA moments, ignorant-as-all-hell or not, from the past year.
+Though Slap‘s subway video made it onto more traditional online media outlets like The Village Voice and Huffington Post, the view count (and the fact that it is in the top 10 results when you search “nyc subway” on YouTube) easily earns it respectable placement among the many internet-ized MTA moments from the past year.

 21. The Internet Gives Up On Promising an Anthony Pappalardo Comeback